DataDog/documentation/content/guides/anomalies.md

 * Agile: A robust version of the [SARIMA](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average) algorithm.
 It incorporates the immediate past into its predictions, allowing it to update quickly to level shifts at the expense of being less robust to recent, long-lasting anomalies.

 * Robust: A [seasonal-trend decomposition](https://en.wikipedia.org/wiki/Decomposition_of_time_series) algorithm.
-It is very stable and its predictions remain constant even through long-lasting anomalies.
-On the other hand, it takes longer to respond to intended level shifts (e.g., if the level of a metric shifts due to a code change.)
+It is very stable and its predictions remain constant even through long-lasting anomalies at the expense of taking longer to respond to intended level shifts (e.g., if the level of a metric shifts due to a code change.)

 * Adaptive: This algorithm is more dynamic and will adjust its predictions to a metric's changes much more readily.
 On the other hand, it can be prone to following a metric too closely, which could lead to false negatives.